Doomed (Moses Sumney song): In popular culture

 "Doomed" was included in the soundtrack to Melina Matsoukas' 2019 film Queen & Slim.

 The song was also featured in the end credits of "The Absence of Field", the third episode of the third season of the HBO science fiction dystopian thriller television series Westworld.
 An instrumental cover of "Doomed" by composer Ramin Djawadi is also played in the final scene of the episode.
 The episode aired on March 29, 2020.

 It was also featured in Grey's Anatomy in the 22nd episode of the 14th season, titled, "Fight For Your Mind".

+"Doomed" featured in the seventh episode of the third season of Ted Lasso.